 From my scan of the field, the transformative potential of youth engagement is underexplored, underemployed and underacknowledged within juvenile justice today.
 By activating youth voice throughout the system; encouraging youth empowerment through diversion and sentencing, and; fostering youth/adult partnerships throughout the entire system, we can change the hearts and minds of young people who’ve been implicated in wrongdoing.
 We can also change what their hands and feet do in the future.
 Isn’t that the ultimate goal?

-- Part 1: New Juvenile Justice through Transformative Youth Engagement
+- Part 1: New Juvenile Justice and Transformative Youth Engagement

 - Part 2: Transformative Youth Engagement, Not Reform